-Under the Japan-India Comprehensive Economic Partnership Agreement (Japan-India CEPA), if the information provided by the importer to customs does not meet the origin criteria, the application of the agreement can be denied.
-Meanwhile, if there is any doubt about the content of the certificate of origin, including insufficient or unavailable information on whether or not the goods meet the origin criteria, the customs of the importing country can request the government of the exporting country to verify the certificate, and then deny the preferential tariff application (Japan-India CEPA Annex 3, Sections 6 and 8) As a result of the implementation of CAROTAR, if there is any doubt about the origin of the goods, and the application for preferential tariff is denied without going through the verification process with the government of the exporting country, it may cause consistency issues with these provisions of the Japan-India CEPA.
+Under the Japan-India EPA, if the information provided by the importer to customs does not meet the origin criteria, the application of the agreement can be denied.
+Meanwhile, if there is any doubt about the content of the certificate of origin, including insufficient or unavailable information on whether or not the goods meet the origin criteria, the customs of the importing country can request the government of the exporting country to verify the certificate, and then deny the preferential tariff application (Japan-India EPA Annex 3, Sections 6 and 8).
+As a result of the implementation of CAROTAR, if there is any doubt about the origin of the goods, and the application for preferential tariff is denied without going through the verification process with the government of the exporting country, it may cause consistency issues with these provisions of the Japan-India EPA.

-In addition, under the Japan-India CEPA, detailed information and certification documents concerning the fulfillment of the origin criteria are to be kept by the certificate issuing authority or the exporter or producer (Japan-India CEPA Annex 3, Section 5).
+In addition, under the Japan-India EPA, detailed information and certification documents concerning the fulfillment of the origin criteria are to be kept by the certificate issuing authority or the exporter or producer (Japan-India EPA Annex 3, Section 5).
 Meanwhile, there is no obligation on the importer to retain such information.
-Furthermore, Chapter 4 (Customs Procedures) of the Japan-India CEPA stipulates the obligation of each party to simplify customs procedures for the prompt clearance of goods traded between the two parties, and there are concerns that CAROTAR may conflict with these obligations depending on its implementation.
+Furthermore, Chapter 4 (Customs Procedures) of the Japan-India EPA stipulates the obligation of each party to simplify customs procedures for the prompt clearance of goods traded between the two parties, and there are concerns that CAROTAR may conflict with these obligations depending on its implementation.

 Since the implementation of CAROTAR, Indian customs offices have instructed importers to provide excessive amounts of information, including confidential information (e.g., cost information of the exporter), which cannot be provided to importers for commercial reasons, and as a result, there have been many cases where importers have been unable to clear their goods at preferential tariff rates.
-In some cases, due to the strict screening process at customs for CAROTAR enforcement, the products could not be cleared while waiting for up to 15 days for the response of customs authorities, and therefore some importers gave up using EPA and chose to the customs clearance at the mostfavored-nation (MFN) rate.
-This implementation of CAROTAR has resulted in the loss of the tariff benefits promised by the Japan-India CEPA that would otherwise have been enjoyed, and Japanese companies have been faced with additional costs.
+In some cases, due to the strict screening process at customs for CAROTAR enforcement, the products could not be cleared while waiting for up to 15 days for the response of customs authorities, and therefore some importers gave up using EPA and chose to the customs clearance at the most-favored-nation (MFN) rate.
+This reclassification was made: mobile phones (HS8517.12) to HS8517.1300 (smart phones, tariff rate 20%) and HS8517.1400 (other mobile phones, tariff rate 20%); printed circuit board assemblies (PCBA) (HS8517.7010) to HS8517.7910 (PCBA, tariff rate 20%);

+implementation of CAROTAR has resulted in the loss of the tariff benefits promised by the Japan-India EPA that would otherwise have been enjoyed, and Japanese companies have been faced with additional costs.

-In response to these issues, and as a result of repeated efforts by the Japanese government through the Japanese Embassy in India and other organizations, on October 8, 2020, the Indian Government released explanatory materials that included responses to our requests.
+In response to these issues, and as a result of repeated efforts by the Japanese government through the Japanese Embassy in India and other organizations, on October 8, 2020, the Indian government released explanatory materials that included responses to our requests.
 In addition, on December 17, 2020, the Ministry of Finance of India issued a notice to the Chief Commissioners of Customs and other related agencies requesting proper enforcement of CAROTAR.
 As a result of these measures, the confusion is being resolved, but it will be necessary to continue to monitor the future implementation of CAROTAR.

-For the purpose of improving the implementation of CAROTAR 2020, the Central Board of Indirect Taxes and Customs issued a notice dated August 17, 2021, stating that a proper officer may communicate a verification only when there are justifiable reasons, by specifically indicating such reasons, and within the prescribed timeline ofspecified in CAROTAR 2020.
+For the purpose of improving the operation of CAROTAR 2020, the Central Board of Indirect Taxes and Customs issued a notice in August 2021 that customs officials should request verification only when there are justifiable reasons, by specifically indicating such reasons, and within the time limits specified in CAROTAR 2020.